 3. ELECTRONIC SUBMISSIONS

-Parabola will accept material submitted on disc or via email, providing we responded positively to a prior query.
+Parabola will accept material submitted on disc or via email.
 We can open most Macintosh and IBM-compatible applications.
 If you include your article in the body of an email message (we prefer attached files), please use only ASCII text.
 Your biographical information should be included in the same document as the article.
 Include your last name in the file name (ie., “smith.doc”), not our name (ie, parabola.doc”)